wombatant/site-content/_posts/2014-10-19-wombat-path.md

 categories: devlog
 ---

+In this post, we will cover a crucial element of *wombat*'s desgin, the Wombat Path.
+The path is a core idea behind how *wombat* handles its game data and game save data.
+The path has a very simple design with a short description, but no one can understand the inner-workings of *wombat* without understanding this construct.

 ### The Problem
 Like any piece of software that wants to preserve some state data for the next time it runs, *wombat* needs to be able to store and retrieve certain data it cares about accessing later.
 For *wombat*, this includes things like game saves, creature definitions, world layout, and a good deal more.
 Different software will do this in different ways, but *wombat* does this by represent serializing data structures to the disk in a more or less one to one format.